-Australian social media statistics for September 2016 show there were 15,000,000 users on Facebook, 5,000,000 active monthly users on Instagram, 3,400,000 on LinkedIn and 2,800,000 active monthly users on Twitter.
+Australian social media statistics for December 2017 show there were 15,000,000 monthly active users on Facebook, 9,000,000 active monthly users on Instagram, 4,200,000 on LinkedIn and 3,000,000 active monthly users on Twitter.
 The statistics from these four influential platforms show how powerful they are and why businesses need to integrate social media into their business to drive business outcomes.

 There are so many options available for businesses to connect, build trust and develop long-term relationships with their clients and target market online.
 However, all these options bring challenges.